NickAzp/cse15l-lab-reports/lab-report-5-week-10.md

 ### If implementation(s) have bug.
 Description of bug in 2-3 sentences with screenshot of where code needs to be fixed.

 The problem with my code is that I rely off of the indexing of brackets and parathesis to determine the links.
 This causes an error when there's extra brackets like in this test file.
-A for loop like the one below, to get rid of the extra brackets may solve this issue.
+A for loop, at the start before the indexing of the brackets is used, to get rid of the extra brackets may solve this issue.

 ![Image7](file7.png)